EDUCBA Logo

 Step 2: Adding More Columns.

 Now that the first column is done, we will calculate the remaining number of columns needed.
-It will depend on the number of conditions on the hand and also how many alternatives are available for these conditions.
+It will depend on the number of conditions on hand and how many alternatives are available.

 Mathematically, the number of columns is 2x, where X is the number of conditions.

-For ease of testing, we should create smaller decision tables then create a huge one.
+For ease of testing, we should create smaller and huge decision tables.
 Once done with the number of columns, we can fill in True or False.
 You can fill the cells in the following pattern:

 R1: T F